 Installation ↑ Back to Top

-To install this extension, you can follow these instructions, or follow the below steps to do a manual installation.
+To install this extension, you can follow Installing and Activating, or use below steps to do a manual installation.

 - Upload the plugin folder to your